HotSpot

 3. The HotFloorplan Floorplanner:

-HotSpot comes with a thermal-aware floorplanning tool that
+HotSpot comes with a thermal-aware floorplanning tool that can be

-the blocks as its input from a file. 'ev6.desc' is such a
+ratios and the connectivity between the blocks as its input from a

-'floorplan description' file (as opposed to the 'floorplan
+file. 'ev6.desc' is such a 'floorplan description' file (as opposed to

-This is also specified in a file (e.g.: 'avg.p').
-With these
+specified in a file (e.g.: 'avg.p').
+With these files as inputs, the

-files as inputs, the command to run HotFloorplan to produce
+command to run HotFloorplan to produce an output file 'output.flp'

-generated is given by:
+containing the floorplan generated is given by:

 a) hotfloorplan -c hotspot.config -f ev6.desc -p avg.p \